pittisl/ElasticTrainer/README.md

 * tqdm

 # General Usage
-Pick up NN models and datasets to run.
+Select NN models and datasets to run.
 Use `python main.py --help` and `python profiler.py --help` to see configurable parameters.

 Supported NN architectures:
 * ResNet50 -- `resnet50`